 Giving Feedback to ESL Students: 13 Tips

 But not all feedback is created equal, and not all students respond to a given type of feedback the same way.
-You need to know what constructive feedback looks like, and you need ways to provide it to ESL students with various learning needs.
+Generally, helpful feedback needs to be actionable, specific and practical, taking into consideration various learning needs.

 Here are 13 ideas to help you give constructive feedback to all your ESL students.